Torikaze

 How far ahead should I book Torikaze?

-The verified information does not state booking rules or how far ahead reservations should be made.
+Booking rules or how far ahead reservations should be made are not stated.
 Plan ahead if the meal matters, confirm current reservation details directly before going.
 If your schedule is tight, compare availability with Yong Xing or A Niang Mian Guan.

 What should I order at Torikaze?

-The verified information does not list signature dishes, a menu format, pairing options, or bottle selections.
+Signature dishes, a menu format, pairing options, or bottle selections are not listed.
 Use the Star Wine List (2026) and Michelin Plate (2026) recognition as general signals, then confirm current offerings directly with the venue.
 If you want another comparison, Yong Jiang Zhen is one name to consider.

 Is Torikaze good for a special occasion?

 It can be a candidate for a special occasion if Star Wine List (2026), Michelin Plate (2026), and a smart casual dress code fit what you want.
-The verified information does not confirm group size, ambience, price, or service format.
+Group size, ambience, price, or service format are not confirmed.
 For comparison, you may also look at WuXieJu or Oriental Sense & Palate.